OrchardComputerSolutions/OrchardComputerSolutions.github.io/newbuilds/index.md

 ## Custom build

 Have a specific requirement in mind?
 [Contact me](../contact/) for a no-obligation consultation and quote, after which your computer can be assembled and set up.
+Component compatibility is guaranteed.

 * * *